 Cape Cod Lighthouse Charter School was among the first charter schools established in Massachusetts in 1994.
-The attached Annual Report for the 2003-2004 school year, our ninth year, describes a school that continues to fulfill its promise.
+The attached Annual Report for the 2004-2005 school year, our tenth year, describes a school that continues to fulfill its promise.
 CCLCS has been successful in providing quality educational programs for the students in its care, and it has developed highly effective and innovative approaches to education that are worthy of dissemination for the benefit of the educational community.
-It is an honor for me to serve as newly elected Chair of the Board of Trustees.
+It is an honor for me to serve as Chair of the Board of Trustees.

-Cape Cod Lighthouse Charter School's charter, philosophy, mission, and culture have not changed since the school's founding nine years ago.
+Cape Cod Lighthouse Charter School's charter, philosophy, mission, and culture have not changed since the school's founding ten years ago.
 The school continues to offer a significant middle school choice to the students and parents of Cape Cod.
 The school's commitments to experiential education, integrated studies, partnerships with community resources, and respect for the environment continue to provide CCLCS with new opportunities for dissemination.
-The primary roles of the Board this past year have been to support the Director, faculty, and staff in their good work and to strengthen the school's established systems of operations toward its becoming a mature institutional presence.
+The primary roles of the Board this past year have been to oversee the charter renewal process, to support the faculty and staff in their good work, and to strengthen the school's established systems of operations toward its becoming a mature institutional presence.